 - Then, open it with a text editor app to see results like the picture below.

-2. Transform Excel File to Text File Keeping Special Characters with Comma Delimited
+2. Transforming Excel File to Text File Keeping Special Characters

 Sometimes, our excel sheet contains special characters.
 You can also transform the excel file into a text file keeping special characters with comma delimited.
 The process is slightly different from the previous one.
 You can see some special characters in the dataset below.